FirstEverTech/Universal-Intel-Chipset-Updater/docs/THE-WHOLE-TRUTH-ABOUT_EN_2026.md

 # The Whole Truth About Intel Chipset Device Software

-**TL;DR: Intel Chipset Device Software does exactly one thing — it renames devices in Device Manager.
-It installs no drivers.
-It affects zero performance.
-It changes nothing about how your hardware works.
+**TL;DR: Intel Chipset Device Software primarily identifies and names devices in Device Manager, and configures system settings for chipset features.
+It installs no new driver binaries — Windows 10/11 already has all the necessary drivers built-in.
+It affects zero performance in most cases.
 And yet Intel has been shipping it for 25 years.**

 ---